odoojs-odoo/odoojs/README.md

 2. odoo is backend. odoojs has a frontend separated from odoo.
 3. odoojs-rpc is odoojs core module.
 4. odoojs-rpc is a javascript lib. npm package named 'odoojs'.
-5. can be imported just like. "import rpc from 'odoojs'"
+5. can be imported just like: import rpc from 'odoojs'
-6. odoojs required data from odoo server via odoojs-rpc.
+6. odoojs fetch data from odoo server via odoojs-rpc.
 7. odoojs define all menu, action, viwe.
 8. odoojs base on VUE v3 Framework
 9. odoojs use ant-design-vue v3 as ui lib.